hyperopt/hyperopt/README.md

 10. Then, once you commit ensure that git hooks are activated (Pycharm for example has the option to omit them).
 This will run black automatically on all files you modified, failing if there are any files requiring to be blacked.
+In case black does not run execute the followng:

 ```bash
 $ black {source_file_or_directory}
 ```

-11. to record your changes in Git, then push the changes to your GitHub account with:
+1. Record your changes in Git, then push the changes to your GitHub account with:

 `$ git push -u origin my_feature`

+Note that dev dependencies require python 3.6+.

+### Running tests
+The tests for this project use [PyTest](https://docs.pytest.org/en/latest/) and can be run by calling `pytest`.

 ## Algorithms